untoldengine/DigitalAssetExporter/README.md

 ![image1](images/spacepackmoved.png)

-For more information on how to use this plugin, review this [article](http://www.untoldengine.com/blog/user-guide-import-a-3d-model-with-the-dae).
+For more information on how to use this plugin, visit [Untold Engine](http://www.untoldengine.com).